mrled/inflatable-wharf/readme.markdown

 See below for examples.

+### A note on checking out this repo

+Like all shell scripts, the scripts in this file must have LF line endings (the Unix default), not CRLF line endings (the Windows default).
+On Windows, you should clone it like this to ensure the line endings are correct:

+    git clone -c core.autocrlf=off git@github.com:mrled/inflatable-wharf.git

+If you build the Docker container with CRLF line endings in the shell scripts, you will see an error like this trying to run it:

+    standard_init_linux.go:195: exec user process caused "no such file or directory"

+### Notes on different authenticators

+I don't have experience with most of the DNS authenticators supported by lego, but I have used both `gandi` and `route53`.
+In my experience, the `gandi` authenticator might take ~30 minutes, while the `route53` authenticator was only takeing ~2 minutes.

-### Example: running the container directly
+### Example: running `inflatable-wharf` on the command line

-This command will use the `lego` container to connect to the _staging_ API endpoint, configure a Let's Encrypt account, create a private key, request that the ACME server signs the private key,
+This command will use the `inflatable-wharf` container to connect to the _staging_ API endpoint, configure a Let's Encrypt account, create a private key, request that the ACME server signs the private key,